monaco89/roadie-server/README.md

 Also uses the ORM [Sequelize](https://github.com/sequelize/sequelize) to manage the MySQL database

-## HighLights
+## Highlights

 * Search for Tracks on Spotify using GraphQL
-* Run multiple search queries against the Spotify API
+* Run multiple search queries against the Spotify API with one GraphQL query
 * User Sign Up and Sign In
 * Authentication using [JWT](https://jwt.io/)